GraysonMMartin/GraysonMMartin.github.io/_projects/cs2831_project.md

 ### Optimizer & Scheduler

-The Adam optimizer was used with an initial learning rate of 1×10⁻⁴ {% cite Dabra2023 %}.
+The Adam optimizer was used with an initial learning rate of $1\times 10^{-4}$ {% cite Dabra2023 %}.
 A LambdaLR scheduler decayed the learning rate by a factor of 0.1 every 40 epochs:

 $$
 \lambda(\text{epoch}) = 0.1^{\frac{\text{epoch}}{40}}
 $$

+This scheduler systematically reduces the learning rate as training progresses, implementing an exponential decay strategy.
+Such a decay is beneficial for fine-tuning as it allows the model to make large updates during the initial phases of training when significant adjustments are needed, and smaller, more precise updates in later stages to refine the learned features.

 ### Early Stopping

-Training was halted if the validation loss did not improve for five consecutive epochs.
+To mitigate the risks of overfitting and the excessive consumption of computational resources during model training, we incorporate an early stopping mechanism in our training pipeline.
+Early stopping serves as a regularization technique by monitoring the model's performance on a separate validation dataset and halting the training process when no significant improvement is observed over a predefined number of epochs.
+Specifically, in my implementation, we track the validation loss at each training epoch and terminate the training if the validation loss does not decrease for five consecutive epochs.

 ## Results